Should I Buy or Rent a House?

 Final Verdict

-Deciding whether to buy or rent a house is a very stressful decision.
-There is no “right” answer, it all depends on your situation.
-If you saved up enough money and can see yourself staying in one spot for a while, then buying a home might be for you.
+Deciding whether to buy or rent a house can be stressful.
+There is no “right” answer; it all depends on your situation.
+If you have saved enough money and can see yourself staying in one spot for a while, buying a home might be for you.

-If you like to move around a lot, have a job that requires travel, or cannot afford it, renting is a very viable option.
+If you like to move around a lot, have a job requiring travel, or cannot afford it, renting is a viable option.

 Be smart about your money and know what you want in life.